mkhan935/BlogIT/readMe.txt

 ok so the part that messed me up is cross-origins resource sharing without the cors plug in on google chrome installed and enabled this project link wont work as expected

+MUST HAVE THE CORS PLUGIN FOR GOOGLE CHROME!! enable it

 the link is

 https://blogit-7b9d0.firebaseapp.com